 We welcome the progress that planners, funders and providers have made in making sure that children, young people and their families in Scotland can access the palliative care they need, where they need it.
 We join Children’s Hospices Across Scotland (CHAS) in calling on the next Scottish Government to continue sustainable funding for children’s hospice care over the next five years – and develop a new national plan for palliative care in Scotland that addresses the needs of children.

 SCYPPEx developed ‘A Framework for the Delivery of Palliative Care for Children and Young People in Scotland’.
 This was published in November 2012 by the Scottish Government with CEL 37 (2012), a directive to NHS Boards in Scotland.

 In 2015, the Scottish Government published a new Strategic Framework for Action for Palliative and End of Life Care.
-In 2016, Together for Short Lives welcomed the announcement that the Scottish Government has committed £30 million funding for CHAS as part of increased investment in children’s palliative care over the next five years.
-The funding, which will commence in 2017/18, will provide approximately half of the agreed running costs of running CHAS.
+In 2016, Together for Short Lives welcomed the announcement that the Scottish Government committed £30 million funding for CHAS as part of increased investment in children’s palliative care for the period 2016-21.
+The funding has provided approximately half of the agreed running costs of running CHAS.